Below you’ll find all of our 2020 RV life updates from the road in one place.

 And then preceded to wake up the next four mornings in a row to hit up all four parks together:

 We did it all!
-We even made it to Star Wars land where we encountered Kylo Ren, and I quickly got the hell out of there and left my sister-in-law for dead. ?
+We even made it to Star Wars land, where we encountered Kylo Ren, and I quickly got the hell out of there and left my sister-in-law for dead. ?
 Sorry, Sabrina!:

-1/20/2020 – 2/23/2020: Lake Mead RV Village
+1/20/2020 – 2/23/2020: Lake Mead RV Village in Boulder City, NV

-After Vodka (the cat) got better, Barrett then got sick and slept for what I swear was three straight days, which I’ve never seen him do before.
-Then, a couple of days later, I got super sick and was out of commission for almost two weeks!
+After Vodka (and for those who don’t know, that’s my cat’s name) got better, Barrett then proceeded to get sick and slept for what I swear was three straight days, which I’ve never seen him do before.
+Then… a couple of days later, I got super sick and was out of commission with terrible exhaustion and congestion for almost two weeks!

 We decided we would leave Nevada at the end of January.

 But then, we decided to go see the Hoover Dam the day before we traveled onward.
-On the way, while waiting in the Hoover Dam security line, our truck just stopped.
+On the way, while waiting in the Hoover Dam security line, our truck stopped.
 Barrett turned to me and said, “The truck stopped.”
-My first gut reaction was, “Well yeah, we’re in a line.”
+My gut reaction was, “Well yeah, we’re in a line.”
 Barrett quickly says, “No, the truck is completely stopped.
 It won’t turn on.”

 The next day, while waiting to hear back on the truck, we decided we had to do something other than just sitting around and worrying.
 So we went and saw the Hoover Dam by boat instead.
-I was still trying to pretend what happened with the truck would not be a big deal, and doing my best to enjoy the surroundings.
+I was still trying to pretend what happened with the truck would not be a big deal and doing my best to enjoy the surroundings.

 But, we got a call at the end of the boat ride, and that was not the case.
 The truck problem was not small.